nmovshov/planetary-collision-scripts/build_scipy.md

         cd ipython
         /path/to/spheral/bin/python setup.py install

-  You may want to put a convenient shortcut in your .rc file:
+  This will put an executable `ipython` file in the Spheral bin directory that you can launch from there, or better yer put a convenient shortcut to in your rc file:

+        alias spy "/path/to/spheral/bin/python"
         alias spi "/path/to/spheral/bin/ipython"

 That's all.